Edgar Degas, Ballet Rehearsal, 1834 – 1917

 - Phthalo blue (Green) & Hansa yellow (sometimes called Lemon yellow)

-Don’t be scared of the Burnt Umber & Cadmium Yellow Light, it can be very useful in created a greenish undertone without going in too strong.
+Don’t be scared of the Burnt Umber & Cadmium Yellow Light; it can be very useful in creating a greenish undertone without going in too strong.

 Some nice premixed greens:

 Terre Verte – very handy for toning down pinks in portrait painting.
 Often used in classical paintings as an undertone colour.

 Green umber – appears very muted put can look surprisingly bright when juxtaposed with a warm red based image.
 (Using the effects of simultaneous contrast to your advantage)

 Green gold – as a transparent glazing paint for acrylics this is great.
 I only usually use a small amount towards the end of a painting to help give areas the ‘wow’ factor.
-It is quite potent so can put your colour mixtures out quite quickly.
+It is quite potent so that you can put your colour mixtures out quite quickly.
 A small amount is the key.
 Also nice in watercolours for creating ‘Turneresque’ paintings.

 Viridian – Handy for oil painting, gives a deep green.